encodium/devcontainer/.devcontainer/README.md

 ## Quick Start

 1. Clone this repository
-2. Copy `.devcontainer/.env.example` to `/workspace/.env` and configure repositories
+2. Copy `.devcontainer/.env.example` to `.env` and configure repositories
 3. Open in VS Code/Cursor and click "Reopen in Container"
 4. Services will start automatically, and repositories will be cloned if configured